eriktier/RomT102Disassembly/README.md

 The goals of this project are:

-* to create fully functional and 'working' source code (documentation) of this historically significant machine (the M100 and T102), which famously was the last project for which Bill Gates (with Jey Suzuki) himself wrote and tested a big part of the OS and system software.
-In addition to this the M100 is considered to be (one of) the first true laptop computers.
-Here's in interview with Bill Gates about the M100: http://www.nausicaa.net/~lgreenf/bill.htm;
+* to create fully functional and 'working' documented source code of this historically significant machine (the M100 and T102), which famously was the last project for which Bill Gates (with Jey Suzuki) himself wrote and tested a big part of the OS and system software.
+In addition to this, the M100 is considered to be (one of) the first true laptop computers.
+Here's an interview with Bill Gates about the M100: http://www.nausicaa.net/~lgreenf/bill.htm;
 * to form the basis for experimentation with custom OS-Roms that can be used in VirtualT or in the actual hardware using the [REX Classic](http://bitchin100.com/wiki/index.php?title=REXclassic).
 This hardware extension allows replacement of the OS ROM with a custom rom image in flash memory;
 * to facilitate the study of the internal workings of computers using a non-trivial, real-life use-case that is small and simple enough to be understood by a single person.